scenarioo/scenarioo-format/format.md

 [Build](#Build)       | A build reflects a full generated documentation version on a specific point in time, this is the major container for all documentation data that you generate during a full build run that tests and documents your software.
 You would generate such a build for every change, e.g. on every push of changes to that branch. | A directory inside the parent branch directory with a `build.json` file inside, and all other documentation data belonging to that build as further sub directories.
 [Use Case](#Use-Case) | A use case documents a user goal a user of your system can perform with your system, that you want to have documented and tested as one group of test/usage scenarios.
 Usually you will structure your e2e/UI-tests by grouping them into such use cases.
 E.g. usually you will write one spec file or test class with several test cases or test scenarios to test and document all important scenarios of a use case.
 Take care to not choose your use cases to fine granular.
 Those should reflect hi level functions a user can perform with your documented systems.
 Allways use non-technical user or business language (as much as possible) to name your use cases. | A directory inside the parent build directory with a `usecase.json` file inside, and all other documentation data belonging to that use case (e.g. all usage or test scenarios) as further sub directories.
 [Scenario](#Scenario) | A scenario reflects one test case (aka "test scenario") that tests one typical or important flow through the documented use case.
 Each use case should be typically documented by a few test scenarios.
 Do not forget to not only test and document the simple happy scenarios, but also important alternative and exceptional scenarios: e.g. at least one alternative scenario for when the user enters invalid data and then corrects it and finally anyway completes the use case, and also important exceptional scenarios for when the user can not complete his goal, because e.g. some other system is not available or important preconditions are not met. | A directory inside the parent build directory with a `scenario.json` file inside, and all other documentation data (e.g. the interaction steps) are stored in further sub directories.
 [Step](#Step) | A step reflects one important interaction step or point in time in a test scenario flow.
 Each step usually consists of a screenshot (if your test is a UI test), further information about the step (e.g. description text, the page object function that triggered that step, input and output data, etc.), and probably also the HTML source code (if it is a web application). | Each description of a step of a scenario is stored as a json file inside the directory `steps` inside the parent scenario directory.
 The name of the step files are named by the index of the file in format `001.json` (3 digit numbers, or more digits in case you have scenarios with more than tousand steps), the first step index should be `0` and accordingly the first step file is stored as `000.json`.
-Screenshots of steps have to be stored in a separate optional directory `screenshots` inside the parent scenario directory.
-And also the html sources are stored in an optional directory `html` inside the scenario directory.
-All these files have to follow the same naming conventions to have the same name containing the step index they belong to: `000.png` or `000.jpeg` and `000.html`.
 [Page](#Page) | To improve the navigability in your scenarioo documentation you should try to group all interaction steps in your scenarios by pages.
 Several steps inside a scenario usually happen on the same page (or view, or dialog or whatsoever), and you can use a page object inside your step description to describe such pages.
 The `id` field (usually generated by libraries from the `name` field) of such a page identifies it, and inside scenario you can then easily navigate between different scenarios that interact with the same page or view or dialog more easily. | A page and any information about a page is simply stored inside the step description file of a step on the field `page`.
 Multiple steps can refer to the same page by simply storing an object inside the field `page` with the same `name` and same `id` values inside it (yes, we know that our documentation format is somehow redundant here, but since this data is generated, it causes no real problem here)
+[Screenshot](#Screenshot) | Each step can have (optionaly) one Screenshot to display the user interface of that step. | Screenshots of steps have to be stored in a separate optional directory `screenshots` inside the parent scenario directory and have to follow the same naming convention as for steps, with the step index as filename: `000.png`, `001.jpeg`, etc.
+[HTML Source](#HTML-Source) | You can also store the HTML source for each step to be displayed in the documentation | HTML Sources can be stored in an optional directory `html` inside the scenario directory.
+HTML source files have the same name as the step index and end with `.html`: `000.html`, `001.html`, etc.
+[ScreenAnnotation](#ScreenAnnotation) | Screen annotations are rectangular areas on a step screenshot to highlight them and add additional documentation data to this specific screen areas.
+This can be used to document where on the screen the test/user interacted (button clicked, data entered, URL changed, etc.) or to highlight special important areas of the screen and to attach arbitrary additional documentation data to this areas (e.g. options the user can choose in a dropdown list, URL a link is pointing to, visual regression test check areas, etc.) | ScreenAnnotations can be optionaly stored as objects in an array on the field `screenAnnotations` inside the step description file.

 Additionaly to these basic model there are some additional important data types for storing more detailed application specific documentation data as part of the above described entities inside their json files.